 11. Varahi Mata Temple

 Varahi Mata Temple in Gujarat’s Jetalvasana in Mehsana is a Shakti temple where deity; Goddess Varahi symbolizes the female version of Vishnu’s Varaha avatar.
 Hence, Varahi is none other than Goddess Mahalaxmi to whom thousands of devotees pay visits each day for peace and prosperity in life.

 12. Heenglaj Mata Temple

-The beautiful temple of Hinglaj mata falls within the village of Hinglajpura in vicinity Gujarat’s Mehsana district.
-A hoard of myths and tales are associated with this temple that’s believed to quite ancient in terms of its age.
+The beautiful temple of Hinglaj Mata falls within the village of Hinglajpura in the vicinity of Gujarat’s Mehsana district.
+A hoard of myths and tales is associated with this temple that’s believed to be quite ancient in terms of its age.
 The deity is goddess Hinglaj, a manifestation of Mata Shakti.
 After Sati’s self-immolation when Lord Shiva started his Tandava with Sati’s corpse upon his shoulders, Lord Vishnu intervened by sending his Sudarshan Chakra to disintegrate Sati’s body.
 The place where her head fell, received a Shaktipeeth by the name Hinlajmata peeth.

 13. Umiya Mata Mandir